sadraagholami/sadraagholami/README.md

 ### Hi I'm Sadra!
-Welcome to my new Github.
+Welcome to my new Github profile.

 Industrial Engineering student at SBUK, working at the intersection of
 **mathematical modeling**, **optimization**, and **data-driven decision systems**.